acgrissom/2016-ml-course/assignments/week5.md

 Due Friday at 11:55pm.

 A.  Note that "Explain" can be interpreted to mean "Explain as briefly as possible."
 More text != a better answer.
+    Pick *five* of the following seven questions to answer.

 1. T/F  Smaller hypothesis spaces tend to have higher Rademcher complexity than larger ones.
 Explain.